 Kat and Meg Plessner’s engagement during a six-month anniversary trip to the Temecula Valley Wine Country was more of a surprise than Meg expected.
 The couple had already discussed getting engaged and even decided to have custom rings designed to suit their aesthetic.
-“We’re not your typical diamond girls,” Kat tells Brides, laughing.
+“We’re not your typical diamond girls,” Kat says, laughing.
 She originally planned on only wearing a wedding band, but as Meg puts it, she wanted “the b*tches to know Kat was taken.”
-The amethyst rings the to-be fiancées picked out weren’t ready in time for the trip, but Kat pleaded with their jeweler, Dan (at L.A.’s Concierge Diamonds) and ended up secretly picking up both rings right before their scheduled weekend away.
+The amethyst rings the to-be fiancées picked out weren’t ready in time for the trip, but Kat pleaded with their jeweler Dan (at L.A.’s Concierge Diamonds) and ended up secretly picking up both rings right before their scheduled weekend away.
 Before the trip officially started, Kat plotted with the manager of the resort to find the most romantic place on the site.

-“When you plan and design custom rings, there is not so much surprise,” Kat says, so she did as much as she could to surprise Meg—and of course, it worked.
+“When you plan and design custom rings, there is not so much surprise,” Kat says, so she did as much as she could to surprise Meg—and, of course, it worked.
 Meg was really emotional in the moment, but later that day, back in the hotel room, she asked to see Kat’s ring and asked if she would marry her too.
 “So we both proposed and agreed,” says Kat.
 And while the pair “threw tradition out the window,” Kat still told Meg’s traditional Irish Catholic parents about the proposal before their trip (not asked, which Meg “would have hated”).

 A Family Affair